AshmanRoonz/Circumpunct/consciousness_and_mind.md

 ### §8.3 Why Experience Has Qualities

 ```
-THE HARD PROBLEM (dissolved):
+THE HARD PROBLEM (reframed):

 Standard question: "Why does information processing FEEL like something?"

-Framework answer: "Because apertures have insides."
+Framework proposal: "Because apertures have insides."

 Every ⊙ has:
     External face (observable from outside) → physics